cronos88/seismos/README.md

-Seisms is a script show seisms or earthquakes around world.
+Seisms is a script shows seisms or earthquakes around the world.
 This get information from USGS to list last seims past 24 hours.

 <h2>Prerequisites</h2>